Hart of Dixie: Cast and characters

+Production

-Development and production
+Development

 On February 1, 2011, it was announced that The CW had ordered a pilot for Hart of Dixie.
 On May 17, 2011, the network officially picked up Hart of Dixie to series, set to air in fall 2011.
 The series marks the second time executive producer Josh Schwartz and series star Rachel Bilson have worked together on television.
 The first time the duo worked together was on the Fox teen drama The O.C., created by Schwartz.
 The show's executive producer, Josh Schwartz, compared the show to Felicity, Everwood, and Gilmore Girls.

 With the reveal of The CW's fall 2011 schedule, it was announced that Hart of Dixie would air on Monday at 9:00 pm Eastern/8:00 pm Central, following Gossip Girl.
 It premiered on Monday, September 26, 2011.
 On October 12, 2011, the series was picked up for a full season, which will consist of twenty-two episodes.
 Along with pick-up for all other CW dramas, Mark Pedowitz said "We believe in the creative strength of these dramas, and by giving them back nine orders we can give our audience the chance to enjoy complete seasons of all three of them."
 On May 11, 2012, The CW renewed the show for a second season, which premiered on October 2, 2012.
 The CW renewed the show for a third season on April 26, 2013.